Skip to main content

 info

-The roles granted here basically allow only reading of resource configuration values and do not generally include permission to view data within data storage (Cloud Storage, Cloud SQL, etc).
-To check the detailed permissions included in the roles, refer to the Google Cloud official documentation.
+The roles granted here basically allow you to read only the configuration values of resources, and in principle, do not include permission to view data in data storage (Cloud Storage, Cloud SQL, etc.).
+However, the compute.viewer role exceptionally includes access to VM screenshots and serial port output.
+If this is not desired, you can choose not to grant the permission, but some features may not work.
+If you want to check the detailed permissions included in a role, please refer to the Google Cloud official documentation.

 #!/bin/bash